mewpunyapat/customer-churn-prediction/README.md

   ---

-## Feature Importance
+## 📌Feature Importance
 The Logistic Regression model, selected for its 0.8490 ROC AUC and 79.7% recall, reveals a balanced feature importance distribution based on coefficient magnitudes.
 The top features driving churn predictions are:

 - **ChargePerMonthRatio** (Rank 1, coef ~0.38): A derived feature (MonthlyCharges/Tenure) that normalizes cost by loyalty duration.
 A ratio > 1.5 correlates with a 40% higher churn likelihood, indicating financial strain or dissatisfaction as key churn drivers.
 - **Contract_Month-to-month with PaymentMethod_ElectronicCheck** (Rank 3, coef ~0.137): Customers on month-to-month contracts paying via electronic check show a higher churn rate, suggesting instability and payment-related risks.
 - **InternetService_FiberOptic with NoTechSupport** (Rank 4, coef ~0.133): Fiber optic users without technical support exhibit an increased churn risk, highlighting service quality concerns.